Important Information

 -

 Self-contained classes are available at FMS.
 Classes for students with multiple disabilities serve the needs of students with Autism and other significant disabilities, who cannot make appropriate progress general education.
-FMS offers two Self-Contained classes: a CABAS and a Multiple Disabilities class.
-The Morris School District partners with Columbia University to educate students in the special education students at the middle school level.
-If you would like to learn more about this program, please see the tab above dedicated to our CABAS program.
+FMS offers a Multiple Disabilities class.

 -